Ashlc/Ashlc/README.md

 <h1 align=center>Hey, I'm Isadora Paz, but you can call me Ash!</h1>

 I'm a 22yo Computer Science student at UFAL (Federal University of Alagoas, in Brazil).
-I'm a front-end enthusiast but I've fiddled with back-end as well.
+I'm a front-end enthusiast but I fiddle with back-end as well.

 ### About me